Walla Walla Probate and Trust Attorneys

 Executors are reimbursed for all legitimate out-of-pocket expenses incurred in the process of management and distribution of the deceased’s estate.
-In addition, you may be entitled to statutory fees, which vary from location to location and on the size of the probate estate.
-The Executor has to fulfill his or her fiduciary duties on behalf of the estate with the highest degree of integrity and can be held liable for mismanagement of estate assets in his or her care.
-It is advised that the Executor retain an attorney and an accountant to advise and assist him with his or her duties.
+In addition, you may be entitled to statutory fees, which vary from location to location and depend on the size of the probate estate.
+The Executor has to fulfill their fiduciary duties on behalf of the estate with the highest degree of integrity and can be held liable for mismanagement of estate assets in their care.
+It is advised that the Executor retain an attorney and an accountant to advise and assist them with their duties.

 How much does probate cost?
 How long does it take?

-The cost and duration of probate can vary substantially depending on a number of factors such as the value and complexity of the estate, the existence of a will and the location of real property owned by the estate.
-Will contests or disputes with alleged creditors over the debts of the estate can also add significant cost and delay.
+The cost and duration of probate varies substantially, depending on a number of factors, including the value and complexity of the estate, the existence of a will, and the location of real property owned by the estate.
+Will contests or disputes with alleged creditors over debts of the estate can also add significant cost and delay.
 Common expenses of an estate include Executors’ fees, attorneys’ fees, accounting fees, court fees, appraisal costs, and surety bonds.
 These typically add up to a small portion of the total estate value.
 Most estates are settled through probate in about 9 to 18 months, assuming there is no litigation involved.